Vishal12s/MindMap_Automation/README.md

 # MindMap_Automation
-Give the data in excel and it will be turned into mindmaps.<br> Note: The names should be distinct for the system to understand the difference
+Give the data in excel and it will be turned into mindmaps.<br> Note: The names should be distinct for the system to understand the difference<br>
 Automation of mindMaps: Installation Guide
 To guarantee a smooth implementation process, I am providing you with a comprehensive guide detailing the necessary dependencies and essential setup steps.
 Please refer to the